 - It’s time to water your basil plant when the soil feels dry.

-- Because basil prefers to be watered from the bottom, you can place the plastic pot on a dish with some water and allow the soil to soak through the drainage holes (as pictured to the side).
+- Because basil likes to be watered from the bottom, you can place the plastic pot on a dish with some water and allow the soil to soak through the drainage holes.

-Many basil lovers also recommend spraying your basil plant daily to supply it with some extra humidity, which is a great method but not always a must if the humidity in your home is at a normal level.
+Did you know?
+Many basil lovers also recommend spraying your basil plant daily to supply it with some extra humidity, but unfortunately this doesn’t really help much in terms of getting the humidity up.

-If you’re growing a plant to eat it (which is certainly usually the case with this yummy herb!), you should use an organic fertilizer such as this one.
+If you’re growing a plant to eat it (which is certainly usually the case with this yummy herb!), you should use a fertilizer meant to use on edible plants, like an organic fertilizer.

 Are basil plants toxic to cats and dogs?